 Extension Educators will be expected to deliver research-based educational programs and to work within team settings that may consist of other Extension Educators, community college professionals, and faculty within and outside of the College of ACES.
 The establishment of professional networks as well as the development of relationships with key stakeholder groups is vital to the success of Extension Educators.
 Extension Educators will be expected to deliver educational programs not only within their assigned multi-county unit, but as requested, to clientele within other units.

 The Extension Educator, 4-H Youth Development is expected to concentrate programmatically as a Multi-County Unit Educator.
 This programmatic concentration includes: Provide overall leadership to the entire 4-H Youth Development Program in a multi-county unit, focusing on 4-H Clubs, 4-H Groups, and Youth Education Initiatives.
 Ensure program planning, program monitoring, and program evaluation are consistent with local needs and statewide priorities.
 Implement organizational systems and programs by teaming with Program Coordinators, Community Workers, and Volunteers who assist with program management functions and teaching roles when appropriate.
 Guide all program expansion and program quality processes.
 Educate youth about critical youth development issues.
+Create higher ed, business and community partnerships to expand and support 4-H youth development program initiatives.
 Teach and provide training and support to skilled volunteers who teach and work with youth.
 Have expertise in youth development; youth program development; volunteerism; equity, access, and opportunity; partnerships; and organizational systems which is shared with others through volunteer trainings and professional development for staff.

 One full time position is available.

-Location: Unit 8 – Bureau, LaSalle, Marshall, and Putnam Counties
+Location: Unit 9 – Grundy, Kankakee, and Will Counties

 Additional positions may become available in other locations